 It’s also helpful to limit the number of users’ attempts to sign in and track failed attempts.
 It can help to detect and thwart hackers before they succeed in entering the system.

-Upon authentication, an API may allow certain users to complete specific tasks and issue certain commands while restricting their access to other areas.
+Upon authentication, an API (application programming interface) may allow certain users to complete specific tasks and issue certain commands while restricting their access to other areas.
 Some common authorization methods include route assignments, bandwidth traffic management, and IP filtering.

 It’s also beneficial to limit the duration of a user’s activities in the app.
 It should automatically log them out after a certain period.
 A shorter session lifetime reduces the risk of malicious access to your fintech data from an active session.
 Even if a hacker gains access to the account, they will have limited time to capture valuable data.